apoorva567/apoorva567/README.md

 - 👋 Hi, I’m @apoorva567
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently doing MCA from IGDTUW
-- 📫 Email - apoorva20libra@gmail.com
+- 📫 Email - apoorva201libra@gmail.com

 <!---
 apoorva567/apoorva567 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.